act65/masters-thesis/notes/invariant/notes.md

 ***

-How are symmetries in the value fn related to projecting the value polytope!?
+How are symmetries in the value fn related to projecting the value polytope into some lower dimension?!?

 ***

 $$